• Skip to primary navigation

 I used homemade enchilada sauce because I can control the spice.
 I have wimpy taste buds so I make my sauce really mild.

-Like things hot?
+Do you like spicy?
 Then throw in more spice.
-Want to keep if easy, use store-bought sauce.
+Want to keep it easy, use store-bought sauce.

 Day of the Dead Chicken Enchilada Skulls